NOTICE OF PRIVACY PRACTICES (HIPAA)

 Telehealth & Electronic Communications

 We may deliver services via telehealth.
-We use reasonable safeguards for email, text, and telehealth platforms; however, you may request alternative communications.
-You can opt out of email/text at any time.
+We use reasonable safeguards for email, text, and telehealth platforms.
+You may request alternative communications or opt out of email/text.

 Breach Notification

-If a breach of unsecured PHI occurs, we will notify you as required by law, including a description of what happened, the types of information involved, steps you can take, what we are doing in response, and contact information.
+If a breach of unsecured PHI occurs, we will notify you as required by law, including details of what happened, what information was involved, steps you can take, and our response.

 Every Contact is Not a Disclosure

-Disclosures within our treatment team, to our business associates under contract, or to you (including via patient portal) are permitted under HIPAA and/or Illinois law with appropriate safeguards.
+Disclosures within our treatment team, to business associates under contract, or to you (including via patient portal) are permitted under HIPAA and Illinois law with safeguards.

 Nondiscrimination & Accessibility

 We do not discriminate based on race, color, national origin, age, disability, sex, gender identity, sexual orientation, or religion.
-We provide free aids and services to people with disabilities and free language assistance to people whose primary language is not English.
-Contact the Privacy Office for assistance or to file a grievance.
+We provide free aids/services to people with disabilities and free language assistance to those whose primary language is not English.